Time Spent Using Smartphones (2023 Statistics)

 The $1 trillion+ global mobile industry continues to grow each year.

-Smartphone users have risen year over year since 2016 and are projected to continue on that upwards trajectory for at least another half-decade.
+Smartphone users have risen year over year since 2016 and are projected to continue on that upward trajectory for at least another half-decade.

 There were approximately 3.67 billion smartphone subscriptions worldwide as of 2016.